 As soon as Ashley Glotta received the news that she would be named head volleyball coach at Ensworth High School, she immediately made the call for a new interim and assistant coach.

-Ginny Busse, who played alongside Glotta for two seasons as a member of the Governors volleyball team, was appointed to be one of the program’s assistants.
+Ginny Busse, who played volleyball alongside Glotta for two seasons at Austin Peay, was appointed to be one of the program’s assistants.

-Glotta and Busse have a connection that reaches far beyond the game itself, however.
+Glotta and Busse hold a connection that reaches far beyond the game itself.

 “I didn’t have to worry about Ginny trying to steal my job behind my back or not doing something that I would do,” she said.
 “It was a nice comfort for me.
 I really didn’t feel like I had to rush back from having my baby, because I knew everything was taken care of.
 I think that speaks to our closeness of knowing each other more and staying in constant communication throughout the process of me being gone.”

 The two created a strong connection at APSU through faith and a fierce competitive nature.
 Glotta and Busse are two of the most decorated players in Govs volleyball history: the former receiving the OVC Player of the Year award in 2017 and the latter earning OVC Defensive Player of the Year last year.
 Over their two seasons together in a Governors uniform, Busse and Glotta attained a school-record 54 wins between the 2017-19 seasons.

 They take over a program that achieved a 20-8 record a season ago and reached the Division II-A State Quarterfinals.
 Both coaches believe their winning history benefit the Tigers as they attempt to return to the TSSAA State Tournament.

 “I think (winning) complements our coaching styles,” Busse said.
 “Ashley is good at the last contact in games — hitting, blocking — and I’m good at the first contact: passing, serving, all that.
 We kind of help each other out in terms of that aspect.
 It helps our players respect us.